katcipis/qconsp15/notes/keynote-jerome-petazzoni.md

 without using a lot of resources.
 And the writes happens only on the container layer, completely isolated from the other tests.

+It seems that [Flocker](https://github.com/clusterhq/flocker) could help with this kind of a setup.

 ## Managing a cluster